starak/node-console-stamp/README.md

 [downloads-image]: https://img.shields.io/npm/dm/console-stamp.svg?style=flat-square
 [downloads-url]: https://npmjs.org/package/console-stamp

-This module enables you to patch the console's methods in Node.js, to add prefix based on tokens, and more...
+This module let's you take control over the output from `console` logging methods in Node.js.
+Such as prefixing the log statement with timestamp information, log levels, add coloured output and much more.

 ## Usage ##